 Necmiye Alpay is a renowned linguist, writer and a member of the Editorial Advisory Board of the shuttered pro-Kurdish Özgür Gündem newspaper.

-Authorities issued an arrest warrant for Alpay as part of an investigation targeting Özgür Gündem, which was temporarily closed down with a court order on August 16, 2016, and subsequently shuttered permanently with an emergency decree.
-On August 31, 2016, Alpay arrived at the Istanbul Courthouse to give her statement to the prosecutor in charge of the investigation.
+On 31 August 2016, Alpay went to the Istanbul Courthouse to give her statement to the prosecutor in charge of the investigation.
 According to news reports, she denied terrorism accusations, saying that she always rejected violence and terrorism, that her role as an Editorial Advisory Board member was purely symbolic and that she supported Özgür Gündem because she thought this would help the resolution of the Kurdish issue and end clashes and deaths.
-After taking her statement, the prosecutor referred Alpay to Istanbul 8th Criminal Judgeship of Peace, demanding her detention pending trial.
+After taking her statement, the prosecutor referred Alpay to Istanbul 8th Criminal Judgeship of Peace, demanding her imprisonment pending trial.
 She was remanded by the court on the same day.

-An indictment subsequently prepared by the Istanbul Chief Public Prosecutor’s Office formally charged Alpay and eight others, including three in pre-trial detention like Alpay, with “membership in an armed terrorist organization,” “disrupting the unity of the state” and “terrorism propaganda,” seeking an aggravated life sentence and an additional prison term of up to 17.5 years for each.
+An indictment subsequently prepared by the Istanbul Chief Public Prosecutor’s Office charged Alpay and eight others, including three in pre-trial detention like Alpay, with “membership of an armed terrorist organization,” “disrupting the unity of the state” and “terrorism propaganda,” seeking an aggravated life sentence and an additional prison term of up to 17.5 years for each.

-At the latest hearing of the “Özgür Gündem main trial” held on 10 April 2019, the 23rd High Criminal Court of Istanbul ruled to hand over the case file to the prosecution for the drafting of their final opinion and set 3 July 2019 as the date for the next hearing.
+On 22 June 2017, at the end of the fourth hearing of the trial, the Istanbul 23rd High Criminal Court ruled to lift the travel ban on Alpay and Erdoğan.
+At the hearing held on 10 April 2019, the 23rd High Criminal Court of Istanbul ruled to hand over the case file to the prosecution for the drafting of their final opinion and set 3 July 2019 as the date for the next hearing.